Chooz Nuclear Power Plant: Chooz B1 and B2

-Two units of the N4 reactor design are currently in operation, Chooz B1 and Chooz B2.
+Two units of the N4 reactor design are in operation, Chooz B1 and Chooz B2.
 Designed for a net power output of 1450 MWe, power was uprated to 1500 MWe in 2003.
 This was the highest nameplate capacity for any reactor design worldwide until the Taishan Nuclear Power Plant in China began operation.
 The Taishan plant is an EPR design reactor with a net power output of greater than 1,600 MWe per reactor.

+Events

+In 1968, following a control rod blockage, technicians realised that screws in mechanical parts inside the Chooz A reactor vessel had failed, without, however, compromising the integrity of the vessel itself.

+On 2 February 2018, access to the power plant was temporarily restricted after traces of solvent containing chemical elements commonly identified in explosive detection tests were found on a delivery lorry.
+The driver was detained as a precaution, and bomb disposal experts were called to the site.
+Access was restored later the same day after specialists confirmed that there was no risk to the facility or its personnel.

+In 2018, ASN published an "incident report" detected in 2015 and 2016 concerning the Chooz and Civaux power plant, once repairs had been carried out.